tung/ruggrogue/book/rendering.md

 ## Improving Map Drawing Performance with Chunked Drawing

 It turns out that the performance rabbit hole goes even deeper than mere wrapped offset rendering.
-Some time after I had finished work on getting wrapped offset rendering into a function state, I found myself profiling the web version of the game.
+Some time after I had finished work on getting wrapped offset rendering into a functioning state, I found myself profiling the web version of the game.
 Performance still wasn't great at this time, and I wanted to know why.
 What I saw in the profile data stuck out to me: *drawing* of the map was dominating execution time.
 Not rendering, where all the pixels of each tile have to be handled, but just deciding what tiles were going to look like to begin with?